AIDevBytes/LLava-Image-Analyzer/readme.md

 ```

 ## Chatbot Features include:
-- Ability to select a text file to be uploaded and converted into an audio file
+- Ability to select a image to be uploaded and analyzed by the LLava model
-- Ability to select different OpenAI TTS (Text-to_Speech) models
-- Ability to select different OpenAI TTS (Text-to_Speech) voices when creating the audio file
+- Ability to select different Vision Models